MicrosoftDocs/win32/desktop-src/wia/-wia-wiaitempropcommonitem.md

-﻿---
-Description: 'The following device property constants must be supported by all IWiaItem, IWiaItem2 and IWiaDrvItem Interface interfaces unless otherwise noted in their descriptions.' ms.assetid: 'ef48313e-4df4-4ccd-a085-f714100885a7'
-title: Common WIA Item Property Constants
 ---
+Description: The following device property constants must be supported by all IWiaItem, IWiaItem2 and IWiaDrvItem Interface interfaces unless otherwise noted in their descriptions. ms.assetid: ef48313e-4df4-4ccd-a085-f714100885a7
+title: Common WIA Item Property Constants ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Common WIA Item Property Constants

-The following device property constants must be supported by all [**IWiaItem**](-wia-iwiaitem.md), [**IWiaItem2**](-wia-iwiaitem2.md) and [IWiaDrvItem Interface](http://go.microsoft.com/fwlink/p/?linkid=181163) interfaces unless otherwise noted in their descriptions.
+The following device property constants must be supported by all [**IWiaItem**](/windows/win32/wia_xp/nn-wia_xp-iwiaitem?branch=master), [**IWiaItem2**](-wia-iwiaitem2.md) and [IWiaDrvItem Interface](http://go.microsoft.com/fwlink/p/?linkid=181163) interfaces unless otherwise noted in their descriptions.

 The prefix "WIA\_IPA\_" indicates an item property for all devices and is the naming convention used in C/C++.
 For scripting purposes these constants use the prefix "Picture" and are part of the [WiaItemPropertyId](-wia-wiaitempropertyid.md) enumerated type.
 The corresponding member name from that script enumeration appears in parentheses next to the C/C++ constant name in the following list.